Colombiana: Controversy

 A nonprofit group called PorColombia criticized the film, saying that it stereotyped Colombia in a negative way.
-Carlos Macias, president of PorColombia, claimed that the film is proof of a "total lack of creativity" in "Hollywood".
+Carlos Macias, president of PorColombia, claimed that the film is proof of a "total lack of creativity" in Hollywood.
 When asked about the situation in an interview, Saldaña said "Shame on them?
 I don't know, I wish I knew how to address stupid unintelligent comments but I don't, I'm not a stupid person."

-In his review in Senses of Cinema, David Martin-Jones named and analyzed a number of shortcomings.
-He stated that in spite of all its resemblances to Hollywood blockbusters this film provided—in comparison—at least "a different perspective" concerning immigration and international wealth inequality.
-Martin-Jones states that in the film, a "character from the global south wreaks havoc on the wealthy and corrupt in the global north."
-He states that the film "juxtaposes the spaces of wealth inequality that coexist and proliferate under globalization."
-In the film, Saldaña's travels "mirror[ ] the trajectory of many immigrants forced to travel to the global north due to conflict or poverty."
-The "film offers the possibility of considering the world from a different perspective than is usually seen in a Hollywood blockbuster."
+The following year, in an essay published in Senses of Cinema, David Martin-Jones focused on a different aspect of the South American character, believing that the film provided "a different perspective" concerning immigration and international wealth inequality.
+He notes that a "character from the global south wreaks havoc on the wealthy and corrupt in the global north", offering "a different perspective than is usually seen in a Hollywood blockbuster."

 Box office

-Colombiana debuted in second place in its first week at the U.S. box office with $10,408,176 behind The Help.
-It stayed No. 2 until 31 August 2011, when it went down to No. 3 behind The Help and The Debt.
-The film has made $36,665,854 in United States and Canada, and $24,300,000 internationally, bringing its total to $60,965,854 worldwide.

-Remake and sequel

-A Bengali film production company Jaaz Multimedia created an unauthorised remake named Agnee.
-It stars Mahiya Mahi, Arefin Shuvo and Misha Sawdagor, and was released in February 2014.
-The film set a box office record in Bangladesh.
+Colombiana grossed $36.7 million domestically (United States and Canada), and $26.8 million in other territories, for a worldwide total of $63.5 million, against a budget of $40 million.
+It opened at No. 2, in the first of its three consecutive weeks in the Top 10 at the domestic box office.

+Sequel

 At the 2015 CineEurope, when the production house EuropaCorp announced upcoming films, it mentioned that Colombiana 2 was in development.
-While Saldaña responded to an interviewer, in 2017, that she wouldn't mind reprising her role as Cataleya, as of early 2019 there has been no further news from EuropaCorp to suggest a sequel is forthcoming.
+While Saldaña responded to an interviewer in 2017, that she wouldn't mind reprising her role as Cataleya, as of 2025 no such sequel exists.